Dimethyl carbonate

 and it is exempt from the restrictions placed on most volatile organic compounds (VOCs) in the United States.

+Container used to transport the substance, shown in Japan.

 Production

 World production in 1997 was estimated at 1000 barrels a day.
 Production of dimethyl carbonate worldwide is limited to Asia, the Middle East, and Europe.

 Dimethyl carbonate is traditionally prepared by the reaction of phosgene and methanol.
 Methyl chloroformate is produced as an intermediate: